The Inquisitive mind prevails ...

 Will people ever actually learn? 🤔

-It's a common lament among owners of period and listed buildings: despite efforts to improve them, homes remain cold, damp, and prone to mould.
-This isn't just bad luck; it often stems from a lack of understanding of traditional building principles, sciences and modern materials that are incompatible with older structures.
+It's a common lament among owners of traditional buildings: despite efforts to improve them, homes were made into cold, damp, and prone to mould, homes.
+This isn't bad luck; it often stems from a lack of understanding of traditional building principles, sciences and the improper use of modern materials that are incompatible with older structures.
 We believe in learning from the past, not repeating the same mistakes, to better ensure the future of your home.

 Old houses were not designed and built to be cold, damp, and mouldy

-The perception that old houses must be cold, damp, and mouldy is a myth we aim to debunk.
+The perception that old houses must be cold, damp, and mouldy is a myth we aim to debunk, the difficulty is debunking silly humans first.

 https://www.youtube.com/watch?v=r5XlMxMNzD4

-Properly maintained, historic homes can be comfortable, healthy, hygienic, and energy-efficient.
+Properly maintained, historic homes can be, and are comfortable, healthy, hygienic, and energy-efficient in the right hands.
 Many issues often arise when inappropriate modern interventions, such as impermeable paints or harsh chemicals, and PIR insulation boards disrupt the natural moisture permeability and management necessary in older buildings.

 The anglo Saxons used to build roundhouses by burying dead tree trunks in the ground, and the tree trunks rotted.
-Of course tree trunks are big and strong.
+But of course tree trunks are big and strong.

-2000 years later people still sink their timber (dead trees, assumptive minds?) fence posts in the ground, and get upset when their garden fence falls over due to ground moisture and capillary action.
+2000 years later people still sink their timber (dead trees, assumptive minds?) fence posts in the ground, and get upset when their garden fence falls over due to ground moisture and capillary action: not exactly mastermind thinking is it?

 We're not into reinventing wheels, so have a read about the laws of motion, in particular Sir Isaac Newton's third law, on our page HERE